Ether Photography

 5. Client Experience: Did you have a bad experience during the engagement shoot?
 Did the photographer not seem to have a smooth flow to the shoot?
 This is a red flag.
 Do the quality of the photos from your engagement shoot not reflect the photos you see on their Instagram?
 They could be using someone else’s portfolio on their website - another red flag.
 Did they take forever to edit and deliver your photos and were they not responsive in their communication?
 Last red flag.
 Cut your losses, ask for your deposit back (if possible) and hire a professional for your wedding – you don’t want to leave your once in a lifetime memories to chance.

-Why Are Great Wedding Photographers So Expensive?
+Why Are Luxury Wedding Photographers Expensive?

 Photographers quote their prices based on materials and time, but remember, their work extends beyond the wedding day.
 They invest time in pre-wedding preparations, such as visiting venues and understanding the layout and lighting.
-Post-wedding, they spend hours editing photos to create a beautiful portfolio.
+Post-wedding, they spend hours editing photos to create a beautiful gallery.

 Every photographer is priced differently and offers a different experience to their couples.
 We are not all the same!
 Photographers differ by personality, editing style, the medium they use, the deliverables they offer, the number of shooters they provide, and their experience level.
 Most importantly, the overall experience differs between photographers—from the initial consultation to posing guidance on the wedding day to after-sales service.
 Each step is vital not only for the couple’s comfort and ease but also for the quality and appearance of the wedding photos.